These numbers won’t surprise you.

 8. Invest In Referral Marketing

-A good referral marketing strategy starts with having a superb product.
-No customer will refer a friend to your product if it is terrible.
+A good referral marketing strategy starts with a superb product.

 Choose the right incentives, too.
 The incentive may be money, access to an exclusive feature, or extended product usage.
 Just ensure that it is enticing and aligns with the product.